NaveenMaurya749/cubical/README.md

 # cubical

-Bachelor's Thesis Project repository on Cubical Homotopy Type Theory
+This is the repository for my Bachelor's Thesis at IISc during 2026 advised by Prof Siddhartha Gadgil, on the topic of investigating a variety of foundational systems called Type Theories, namely Martin-Löf Type Theory, Homotopy Type Theory and Cubical Type Theory.
+The report and slides for presentation were submitted by May 01, 2026.

 ## Contents so far